4147s/Rehike/README.md

 ## Want an easy-to-install extension instead?

 Please check out our friend, Vorapis 2013 / V3.
 This is a browser extension that restores the old YouTube layout in a very similar manner.
 You can download V3 at https://vorapis.pages.dev.
+(Do not use V3 use old YouTube Creator Studio layout)

 <a href="//vorapis.pages.dev" tooltip="Visit the V3 website">
     <img src=".github/branding/v3_logo.png" width="120">